rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/Documentation/README.md

 Anyone reading the project — including recruiters or hiring managers — can use these documents to understand:

 - How the database was built
-- How data is generated
+- How synthetic HR data is generated
 - How HR-level metrics are calculated
 - How the stored procedures support BI reporting

 The documentation is designed to be clear, repeatable, and professional, reflecting real enterprise analytics practices.